OskarStark/doctor-rst/docs/rules.md

 ## `unused_links`

-  > _Report all links which are not used in the file anymore._
+  > _Report all links which are defined, but not used in the file anymore._

 #### Groups [`@Sonata`, `@Symfony`]